 A couple of the links you'll find below delineate my passion for travel.
 Although I live a life of debauchery in the States, I have lived outside and have been forever changed (the fact that fifteen years after leaving Taiwan I still speak fluent Chinese should be proof enough of that).
 I follow a code even in this civilian life among the untravelled that I call the Traveller's Ethic.
 There are a few (unofficial) tenets listed under the link.
 I have also included an essentials list for travelling that should get anyone started on the long road to effortless travel.

 This is my current full-time ride, and most preferred bike among all the bikes I've had over the last ten years.
 It is a fixed-gear, which means the pedals turn with the wheel; no coasting.
 The frame is purpose-built for fixed: the dropouts face the rear of the bike, and there is no provision for a derailleur.
-Even if there were, the spacing in the rear is too close to fit a freewheel.

 You might say that this is just like the bike you had as a kid.
 Unless you grew up in the Caribbean, or near a velodrome, you're probably wrong.
 The bike you grew up with only had one speed, yes, but pedalling backwards applied a coaster brake in the rear hub.
 A fixed gear doesn't technically need a brake, because the bike can be controlled completely using the feet, with something call "back pressure".
-As the wheel spinning forces your feet forward, you can control this by pressing against this forward motion.

 Let me just get this off my chest: I am beyond understanding how anyone can walk out of the house without their wallet or their keys.
 This would, to me, be tantamount to walking outside without pants on.

 These rules might fit under the rubric of a traveller's ethic, a set of precepts that allows for greater enjoyment and less hassle while travelling, while at the same time protecting the environment and culture of the place visited.